Markets, Germany wary as Hollande wins in France

 LIMITED OPTIONS

-He must finalise his team of ministers by next week, as the pressure of nervous financial markets cuts short any hopes of a lengthy honeymoon in office.
-Polls make his Socialists and their allies favourites to replace Sarkozy's centre-right bloc as the majority in parliament at elections on June 10 and 17.
+He must finalize his team of ministers by next week, as the pressure of nervous financial markets cuts short any hopes of a lengthy honeymoon in office.
+Polls make his Socialists and their allies favorites to replace Sarkozy's centre-right bloc as the majority in parliament at elections on June 10 and 17.

-"Hollande has little room for manoeuvre.
+"Hollande has little room for maneuver.
 The goal has been fixed - reducing the deficit to overcome the debt crisis," said BNP Paribas analyst Bertrand Lamielle.
-"His room for manoeuvre is about how to do it, so we are waiting to see which measures he announces in his first political speech."
+"His room for maneuver is about how to do it, so we are waiting to see which measures he announces in his first political speech."

 While Greece plunged into turmoil after the vote left a question mark over the country's future in the euro zone, France was calm, partly due to a public holiday on Tuesday.